PostHog/posthog.com/contents/handbook/strategy/objectives.md

 ## How you can help

-* Give direct feedback if _anyone_ is doing something that clearly doesn't help with goals.
+* Give direct feedback to a team member if there is working happening that doesn't help with goals.
+(Unless it's small and obviously valuable in some other way)
 * If your goals feel detached from what is important _say something proactively_.

 ## Further reading: musings about metrics